 - Apple's Macintosh OS may be less commonly a target of hacking attacks and exploits than is Windows or Android, but delinquents and professional criminals are increasingly taking an interest in the Mac and macOS.
 What follows is a list of tips that I have devised to explain how you might make your Mac more secure.
 This is not a complete list and I cannot provide any guarantee or warranty on this advise.
 Use it at your own risk.
 In the end, protecting your computer is your own responsibility.

 My computer security rules:

 1.1.
 Disconnect your computer from the Internet.

 Most exploits occur over the Internet, so this is a no-brainer.
-When you do not need to have an Internet connection going, go to the Wireless icon and select Turn Wifi Off.
-(Or disconnect the Ethernet cable if you use that.)
+When you do not need to be connected to the Internet, go to the Wireless icon and select Turn Wifi Off.
+Or pull out the Ethernet cable if you use that.

 1.2.
 Disable Bluetooth when not at home.

-Bluetooth may be useful for connecting to an external keyboard at home, or to a fitness device, but if you don't need it, it is prudent to switch it off since it offers a potential if rare means of attack.
-(This is less so today that in its early days.)
+Bluetooth may be useful for connecting to an external keyboard at home, but if you don't need it, it is prudent to switch it off since it offers a potential if rare means of attack.

 1.3.
 Disable the Ethernet port if there is one.

 Few people use the Ethernet port any longer.
-It is mainly useful for technology professionals in communicating with routers and servers.
+It is mainly used by technology professionals to communicate with routers and servers.
 If you don't need to use it, go into the Ethernet settings, select Disable for the Configure IPv4 setting.
 For the IPv6 setting select Local Link Only.

 1.4.
 Do not use online storage.